matthewhelmke/GuessMyNumber/README.md

 ./guessnumber.py
 ```

 Code contributions via PR welcome.
+Low hanging fruit include instructions to run on MacOS and Windows (I don't have systems running either).

-Comments about how lame anyone thinks this silly little game is are sent to `/dev/null`.
+Comments about how lame anyone thinks this silly little game is are sent to `/dev/null`, LOL.